-- Foreigners in Transit through a French airport do not need visas as long as they do not leave the “international transit” area of the airport, as they'll not be entering French territory - see exceptions on the French government website
+- Foreigners in Transit through a French airport do not need visas as long as they do not leave the “international transit” area of the airport, as they'll not be entering French territory

 - For stays over 90 days (3 months), the VISA to be requested is a long-stay VISA, the length and type will depend on the duration and reasons of stay.
 This VISA requires registration, upon arrival in France, with the “French Office of Immigration and Integration” or, with the appropriate prefecture responsible for issuing a residence permit.

 Once registered in France, the VISA holder cannot obtain a modification of his/her VISA or a change of status.
 Furthermore, the exercise of gainful employment is subject to specific procedures that require a work permit before obtaining a VISA.

 Regarding the French overseas territories, the rules may differ from those applicable in the French metropolitan area.
 The applicant must precisely specify his/her purpose of travel to the overseas territories as well as his/her travel details.

 The EU Regulation 539/2001 romoves the need for certain foreighn nationals to obtain a short-stay VISA when entering the Schengen area.

 Depending on your personal situation, specific measures of the law of the European Union are applied: